Any Sasakian structure is approximated by embeddings into spheres: Proof of Theorem

 \section{Proof of Theorem~\ref{TheoMain1}}

 The line of argument to prove Theorem~\ref{TheoMain1} is the following.
 A Sasakian embedding of a Sasakian manifold $(M,\eta,R,g,\Phi)$ into a weighted Sasakian sphere determines an isometric \K embedding of its \K cone $(Y,J)$ into $\C^{n+1}\setminus\{0\}$.
-Our strategy is to define a sequence of holomorphic embeddings of the \K cone $(Y,J)$ into $\C^{n+1}\setminus\{0\}$ such that the induced \K cone metrics converge smoothly to the original one.
+Our strategy is to define a sequence of holomorphic embeddings of the \K cone $(Y,J)$ into $\C^{n+1}\setminus\{0\}$ such that the induced \K cone metrics converge to the original one in the $C^q$-norm for a given $q$.
 This is done firstly for quasi-regular manifolds where we can exploit the fact that $Y$ is in fact a holomorphic line bundle over a \K orbifold and make use of Theorem~\ref{TheoMain2}.

 Let $(M,\eta,R,g,\Phi)$ be a compact quasi-regular Sasakian manifold.
 By the discussion following Theorem~\ref{TheorStructure}, possibly after performing a transverse homothety, the \K cone of $M$ is the complement of the zero section of the dual $L^{*}$ of a orbiample line bundle $L$ over a compact \K orbifold $(X,\omega)$.
 In particular, the Sasakian structure on $M$ is determined by a hermitian metric $h$ on $L$ whose curvature is $2\pi\omega$ and $M$ identifies with the $U(1)$ orbibundle determined by $L^{*}$.
 As in Section~\ref{sectionbackground} denote with $\pi:M\lra X$ the Riemannian submersion given by the restriction to $M$ of the bundle projection $p:L^{*}\lra X$.